Honors and ComPS Communication Thesis Requirements

 - A thesis is required for all students who graduate with the ComPS designation.

 Note: ComPS students who meet the requirements for a degree with Honors may designate the Capstone thesis as a Capstone Honors thesis.

 Students who withdraw from the ComPS program at the end of the first semester of the thesis may continue in the second semester of the seminar only if they meet honors thesis eligibility requirements.
 Students who are not eligible to enroll in the second semester thesis seminar will receive one advanced credit towards the Communication major for the first semester.

 Seminar Enrollment Requirements

 Requirements for enrollment in the First Semester Seminar (COMM 494):

 - Students are required to secure a faculty supervisor before the first day of classes in the senior year.

-- Designated faculty supervisors may be Annenberg faculty members, secondary faculty members, or teaching adjuncts.
+- Designated faculty supervisors may be Annenberg faculty members, secondary faculty members, or some approved teaching adjuncts.
 These faculty members are listed on the Annenberg website.
 Ideally, the faculty supervisor is one with whom you have taken one or more classes.